-Understanding the Differences Between a Will and a Trust
+What Is the Difference Between a Living Will and a Do-Not-Resuscitate Order?

 Both are useful estate planning devices that serve different purposes, and both can work together to create a complete estate plan.

-By contrast, a trust can be used to begin distributing property before death, at death or afterwards.
+By contrast, a trust can be used to begin distributing property before death, at death, or afterward.
 A trust is a legal arrangement through which one person (or an institution, such as a bank or law firm), called a "trustee," holds legal title to property for another person, called a "beneficiary."

 Another difference between a will and a trust is that a will passes through probate.
-That means a court oversees the administration of the will and ensures the will is valid and the property gets distributed the way the deceased wanted.
+That means a court oversees the administration of the will and ensures the will is valid, and the deceased person's property then gets distributed the way the deceased wanted.

 Wills and trusts each have their advantages and disadvantages.
 For example, a will allows you to name a guardian for children and to specify funeral arrangements, while a trust does not.

 On the other hand, a trust can be used to plan for disability or to provide savings on taxes.